-Thinking about the voices that were in my head and going down memory lane is a little disturbing…
+Going down memory lane, and thinking about all the negative voices that filled up my head is a little disturbing…

-But that was how I treated myself for over 30 years.
+But that was how I talked to myself and treated myself for over 30 years.

-Those toxic voices hid away in my subconscious, driving my every decision and behaviour like I was a puppet.
+Those toxic voices hid away in my subconscious, driving my decisions and behaviours like I was a puppet.

-I had no idea I was carrying anger around for over 30 years, until my healer friend pointed it out to me in a session with her.
+I had no idea I was carrying anger around, until my healer friend pointed it out to me in a session with her.

-My energy must have looked like The Hulk to her.
+My energy field must have looked like The Hulk to her.

 She said my anger was all directed at myself.

-A couple of days later, it all started to make sense as she told me to do boxing 7 days in a row to let the anger out of my system.
+A couple of days later, it all started to make sense when I felt the anger come out of me — I was told to box 7 days in a row for 45min straight to let the anger out of my system.

-It explained why I always felt like a ‘ticking time bomb’.
+That experience helped me understand why I always felt like a ‘ticking time bomb’ waiting to blow up.

-I had the habit of suppressing all my feelings, and that affected my ability to communicate.
+I have been suppressing my feelings for decades, which affected my ability to communicate.

 My capabilities to manage my emotions was non-existent.

 This is why I found it incredibly difficult to express myself without blowing up and hurting everyone around me.